GabrielDVpereira/advanced-remix/exercise/06-imperative-mutations/README.md

 ## 📝 Notes

+- when we want to have Imperative mutations we can use the fetcher (for when we don't want to trigger navigation) or submit for when we want to trigger a navigation along with it.

 ## 🤓 Background

 So far the only way we've made mutations for our app is by using forms where the